Maggie Dent: Career and work

 Dent is the author of 15 books on parenting.
 In her work she recommends that growing children receive plenty of fresh air, exercise, good food, freedom to take risks and explore.
 She advocates for limited screen time and more time spent with friends citing the health and psychological benefits of nature play.
 She also promotes play-based learning in the early years, claiming that the education system in Australia is behind that of other countries because it follows the UK and American models of one-size-fits-all, standardised testing and pushes formalised education into early years.

 She has stated that a ‘crisis’ exists in the education of boys which she claims has been acknowledged by the OECD (Organisation for Economic Cooperation and Development), which found girls are less likely to drop out of school than boys and the gap in their reading levels was equivalent to one year's worth of schooling.
 She is an advocate for children's rights, especially the right for children to play, to learn from their mistakes, and to learn to be resilient.
 Through this work she has been referred to as the "queen of common sense".

 In 2025 Dent appeared in ABC series The Role of a Lifetime.
+Dent is a founding member of the CTRL+SHFT online safety coalition, launched in 2025.

 Charity work

 Dent is a patron of the Bold Park Community School in Perth and the Western Australia Association of Teacher Assistants (WAATA).
 She is an ambassador for The Sanctuary – The Hills Women's shelter in New South Wales.
-Dent is an ambassador for Telethon in Western Australia, a trust established 50 years ago to financially support the medical & social welfare of children and which funds research into children's diseases.
-She is an ambassador for Smiling Mind, a not-for-profit web and app-based mindfulness meditation program.
+She is also an advocate for The Kids Research Institute Australia (formerly Telethon Research Institute).